biomassives/sextosol-blog-theme/docs/_posts/2020-1-28-whats-the-most-beautiful-website-world.md

 The damage done to the economy in the Sierra has had a ripple effect into neighboring Guatemala.
 Poor corn farmers there depend on the chance to work in Chiapas during the dry season when their fields are fallow.
 It is a case where the desperately poor came to work for the chronically poor.
 We hosted many dejected Guatemalans at Tierra Linda School in 2001 who had been unable to find work and were returning on foot to their homes 150 miles away without food or water.
 In 2002, the Guatemalans were conspicuously absent.
 Recent news stories have reported that authorities in Guatemala are bracing for a high level of child mortality from starvation – a tragedy directly attributed to the loss of work in coffee farms.
 This is the invisible reality of commerce in coffee in the current context.

 Ethiopia and Burundi are countries that derive a major portion of their national income from coffee.
-With so many poor around the world dependant on coffee in countries without the means to provide for them, we are facing a humanitarian crisis.
+With so many poor around the world dependent on coffee in countries without the means to provide for them, we are facing a humanitarian crisis.

 #### The coffee crisis is yet another opportunity for people to learn just how connected we are.